-As part of this commitment we are supporting a series of animal health surveillance projects in 2018 with government and industry partners in New South Wales (NSW), Western Australia (WA), South Australia (SA), Queensland and Tasmania.
+As part of this commitment we are supporting a series of animal health surveillance projects in 2018 and 2019 with government and industry partners in New South Wales (NSW), Western Australia (WA), South Australia (SA), Queensland and Tasmania.
 These projects will help producers to better detect, understand and report changes in livestock health.

 This work helps provide evidence that Australia’s livestock is free of pests and diseases, which is important for international trade.
 It also improves our ability to stop disease incursions quickly when they do occur.

 This initiative is funded under the Australian Government's Agricultural Competitiveness White Paper and is one way we are strengthening biosecurity surveillance and analysis.